geoneric/peacock/cmake/package/boost/README.md

 | linux         | windows         | mingw    | x86-64       |
 | windows       | windows         | mingw    | x86-64       |

+Other platforms may work but have not been tested.

 Platform specific notes
 -----------------------